patrickbower/patrickbower/readme.md

 ### About

-This is the third incarntion but it's still holding up nicely with some classic technology.
-While I could redevelop using a fancy framework (JavaScript natuarlly), it's simple enough to not need any.
+This is the forth incarnation but it's still holding up nicely with some classic technology.
+While I could redevelop using a fancy framework (JavaScript naturally), it's simple enough to not need it.

 ### Dependencies

-There's needs to be globally availble versions of

-- Jekyll (running ruby v2.4.0 or higher)
-- Node (v5.0.0 or higher)
+- Node
 - NPM

 ### Installing

-- CL run `npm install` for dependencies.
+- Run `npm install` to add dependencies
+- Run `npm run start` to begin development

+### Options

-- CL run `jekyll serve` to create serve dir, build files and start server.
+- `npm run start` to build and start serving
+- `npm run serve` to start server
-- CL run `grunt develop` to build assets.
+- `npm run develop` to build development assets
-- CL run `grunt watch` to rebuild during development.
+- `npm run watch` to watch stylesheets, scripts and icons for changes
+- `npm run build` to get a production build to `_site`

 ### Built With

-- Jekyll SSG
+- Eleventy
+- OOP and Functional ES6
+- SASS using ITCSS
 - Grunt
-- GitHub Pages
-- ES6
-- SASS

 ### Contributing

 Open for public observation only.

 ### Versioning

-3.0.0
+4.0.0

 ### License